pixl8/Preside-CMS/docs/developers/custom-fields.md

 - **Static** — stored in `_cfv_{hostTable}` (EAV, typed columns).
 Types: text, textarea, integer, float, boolean, date, datetime, lookup, object_ref.
 - **Aggregate** — count/sum/min/max/avg over a one-to-many or many-to-many collection on the host object.
 Only offered when the object has such a collection.
 Optional data filter on the related records (for example, count of London addresses).
 Read-only.
-- **Conditional label** — ordered filter/label/style rules.
+- **Conditional label** — ordered filter/label/colour rules.
 Display-only (`autofilter=false`).

 Free-form SQL formulas are out of v1.

 ## Default admin UI

 - Listing screens of opted-in objects get **Add custom field** / **Custom fields**.
 - Creating a field is a short first step: label, key (autoslug), field type, data type, and listing/export options.
 The field is saved **inactive**.
+Activate or deactivate from the field’s view-record screen (or the listing row action).
+Inactive fields are hidden from listings, export, filters and record screens.
 - Editing a field is type-specific.
 Related-record fields pick an object; aggregates pick a related collection, method, optional numeric field and optional related-record filter (the same shape as data-viz metrics).
 - Lookup options and conditional labels are managed from dedicated tabs on the field’s view-record screen (listing table with add, edit and delete).
+Conditional labels are ordered with the tab’s **Sort records** button (core data manager sorting, scoped to that field).
-- Activate the field from the edit screen when configuration is complete.
+- Sort fields for an object with the listing **Sort** button (core data manager sorting, scoped to that object).
 - View record shows a **Custom fields** group.
 - **Edit custom fields** is a dedicated action for static fields that are not placed inline.
 - Aggregates and conditional labels are read-only everywhere.